Swami Vivekananda - Philosophy of Yoga of Synthesis - Bhagavad Gita

 Bhagavad Gita 3.4 Karma Yoga of Selfless Action

-Liberation through Karma Yoga (Philosophy Bhagavad Gita)
+Liberation through Karma Yoga (Bhagavad Gita)

 We could conclude that Karma Yoga includes Kriya Yoga.